Arrazola Greenway

 History of the Railway

-The tracks reached the mines just five months later, in February 1904, and a year later, also starting out from Apatamonasterio, they reached the town of Elorrio, completing a trident of lines at the heart of the Duranguesado rural district.
-The railway, originally steam powered, was later electrified, but the stretch from Elorrio quickly became more important than the modest mining spur.
-The mines reached crisis point in the mid-thirties, which sounded the death knell for this railway as it lost more and more traffic.
+The line reached the mines just five months later, in February 1904, and a year later another branch was built from Apatamonasterio to the town of Elorrio, creating a three-pronged network in the heart of the Duranguesado.
+Originally steam-powered, the railway was later electrified, but the Elorrio branch soon took precedence over the more modest mining spur.
+The mines fell into crisis in the mid-1930s, heralding the decline of the railway, which steadily lost traffic.